Baduit/Unic/README.md

 # Unic
-A library to simulate the "unified call syntax" in C++20 with a slightly different syntax
+A library to simulate the "unified call syntax" in C++20 with a slightly different syntax.

+The goal behind this library is to mess around with the concept

 # What is the "unified call syntax" ?
 It is a way to call a free a similar way you would call a method.
 With this library you can do something :